broady/tygor/README.md

 // See doc/TYPESCRIPT-CLIENT.md for detailed error handling patterns.
 ```

 The client uses JavaScript Proxies to provide method access without code generation bloat.
-Your bundle only includes the types and a small runtime, regardless of how many RPC methods you have.
+Your bundle only includes the types and a small runtime, regardless of how many API methods you have.

 Example `manifest.ts`: